What to Look for in a Wisconsin Wedding Photographer

 - do they charge professional rates for their services

-While you might not be able to answer all these questions right off the bat, you should be able to find out the answers pretty quickly, or after sending at least an inquiry to them.
+So you might not know the answers right away, but you should be able to find out the answers pretty quickly, or after sending at least an inquiry to them.
+OR - CALL them - (rule out the boring robots)

 Live in Wisconsin

-I have lived in Wisconsin since 2002, after having grown up in Canada.
-The wonky weather is not foreign to me!
+Not a requirement, BUT I have lived in Wisconsin since 2002 (after having grown up in Canada - eh) The wonky midwest weather is not foreign to me!
 While I've visited many cities in Wisconsin - reaching all corners - I haven't been to ALL of them.
 That being said, I love finding new places to work & discovering what they have to offer by way of photographic opportunities as they unfold to me.

 Will Work Near Me

 As a full time professional photographer, I am more than happy to travel for weddings.
-Depending on the schedule, and distance, an overnight may be required, and travel fees would be additional.
+Depending on the schedule, and distance, an overnight may be required since I'm not a robot - So extra fees for a hotel would be added.
 My home is in Kenosha, WI.

 Photographed at my Venue